 The MDM solution helps you distribute and install the applications on the iPads over-the-air (OTA) - which makes things really easy.
-We have learned a lot of best practices about how to install applications to students iPads by working side by side with IT professionals of schools all over the world.
-In this article, we share some tips to help you succeed when installing apps on iPads:
+We have learned a lot of best practices about how to install applications to students iPads by working side by side with IT administrators of schools all over the world.
+In this article, we share some tips to help you succeed when installing apps on iPads.
+Read on!

-It’s important to check if the amount of licenses purchased using the Volume Purchase Program (VPP) is sufficient for the number of students (recipients) who must have the application installed on their iOS devices.
+It’s important to check if the amount of content licenses purchased using the Apple's Apps and Books or the Volume Purchase Program (VPP) is sufficient for the number of students (recipients) who must have the application installed on their iOS devices.
 If the license number is insufficient, the app install commands will fail.

-The VPP device-based install of apps was released with iOS 9, which made it possible to remotely install applications to the device serial number - and not to need an Apple ID connected to the device.
-In Shared Environments, we recommend the use of device-based install for apps because more than one student will use the same iPad device.
+The device-based install of apps was released with iOS 9, which made it possible to remotely install applications to the device serial number - and not to need an Apple ID connected to the device.
+In shared environments, we recommend the use of device-based install for apps because more than one student will use the same iPad device.

-In 1:1 devices deployments, the students can add their Apple ID to further customize their device, it is possible to assign the licenses to the user in this case.
-The user based-attribution is also available for Bring Your Own Device (BYOD) projects.
+In 1:1 devices deployments, the students are able to log into the device using their Managed Apple ID.
+The user based-attribution is also a good method for Bring Your Own Device (BYOD) school programs.

-In both cases, the educational institution can assign applications to the users' Apple IDs.
-Remember that the app will appear in user's purchase history to download on any iOS device owned by that user.
+In both cases, the educational institution can assign applications to the users' Managed Apple IDs.
+When using Managed Apple IDs, schools benefits of building an entire educational environment, protecting data and licenses ownership, and students get 200GB of iCloud storage for free.
+Remember that the app will appear in the user's purchase history to download on any iOS device owned by that user.

 Regardless the deployment model or assignment type, the applications distributed through the MDM solution can always be revoked and reassigned as needed.
 Important note: in order to remotely install apps without any user interaction, please be sure your devices are updated to iOS 9 or later.